What to say instead of ‘Happy Memorial Day’

 So, what do you say on Memorial Day to someone who might be struggling: a widow, a veteran or anyone who's been especially affected by a military member's death?

-The website DiversityInc wrote about this very topic in May 2017, and the article has been recirculating lately, for good reason.
-"This common misconception, that Memorial Day is a time to thank veterans, is not in fact what the holiday is intended for," the site says.
+The website DiversityInc wrote about this very topic in May 2017, and the article has been recirculating, for good reason.
+“This common misconception, that Memorial Day is a time to thank veterans, is not in fact what the holiday is intended for,” the site says.

 Here are some ideas on what you can say instead.
 Try something like: